Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Blood tests can show signs of liver cancer and check the function of your liver.

-- An ultrasound, CT, or MRI may show the location and size of the tumor.
-You may be given contrast dye to help the tumor and blood vessels show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An ultrasound, CT, or MRI may be used to show the location and size of the tumor.
+You may be given contrast liquid to help the tumor and blood vessels show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- A biopsy is a procedure to remove a small piece of tissue from your liver.
-Your healthcare provider will insert a needle through your skin and into your liver.
-The tissue sample will be sent to a lab to be tested for cancer.
+- A biopsy is a procedure to remove a small piece of tissue from your liver to be tested for cancer.

-- Cholangiography is a procedure to see the tumor.
+- Cholangiography is a procedure used to examine the tumor.
 It may also be done to open your bile duct if the tumor is blocking it.

-- Surgery is done to remove tumors that are small and have not spread to other parts of the body.
+- Surgery may be done to remove tumors that are small and have not spread to other parts of the body.

-- Ablation or embolization is done to directly treat the tumor or reduce blood flow to the tumor.
+- Ablation or embolization may be done to treat the tumor or reduce blood flow to the tumor.
 These procedures involve using radio waves, lasers, or light, or injecting medicine near the tumor.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may also be used to shrink the tumor and decrease pain.